tektechnologies/Instructor-Prep/301/week_2/class-09/README.md

 ## Announcements

+hey can you see me type?
+yes haha cool
+one last thing at the bottom in the blue bar it says live share chat 1new click on that

 - no new content to add to our server today.
 - if you have not used the vs live share, lets test that today.